What is Rolling, its Operations, Types, & How it Works?

 Rolling Defects

-The common types of defects in rolled metal include wavy edges crack, zipper crack in the centre of the strip, edge crack, and alligator crack.
+The common types of defects in rolled metal include wavy edges cracks, zipper cracks in the center of the strip, edge cracks, and alligator cracks.

 Wavy Edges Crack